-This thesis is not available to the public.
-Please ask the library for assistance.
+Thesis not available to public.
+Please ask library for assistance.

 (Sample Title Page for Thesis Classification of P: author wishes to publish the work personally)

 Population genetic structure of the Philippine native catfish, Clarias macrocephalus, and its implications for conservation and management